The ORCA-TWIN qCMOS Experiment I. Science case and commissioning at Calar Alto Observatory: Numerical Simulations of qCMOS versus CCD performance

 \section{Numerical Simulations of qCMOS versus CCD performance}

-The simulation of stellar images on the qCMOS and CCD cameras is coded in IDL scripts, creating images with the plate scale of a 1.23\,m, f/8 focal ratio telescope, and a selectable pixel size.
-The resulting arrays are restricted to windows of a projected size of approximately $10\times10$\,arcsec$^2$.
-The exact values of the parameters are listed in Table~A.1 below.
+The simulation of stellar images on the qCMOS and CCD cameras is coded in IDL scripts, creating images with the plate scale of a 1.23m, $f/8$ focal ratio telescope, and a selectable pixel size.
+The resulting arrays are restricted to windows of a projected size of approximately 10\,arcsec $\times$ 10\,arcsec.
+The exact values of the parameters are listed in Table~\ref{tab:simparam}.

-On these arrays, the surface brightness distribution of a star, centered on the array, is realized with a Gaussian PSF with selectable seeing FWHM, the integral flux being normalized to 1.
+On these arrays, the surface brightness distribution of a star, centered on the array, is realized with a Gaussian PSF with selectable seeing FWHM, the integral flux being normalized to unity.
 A more accurate Moffat profile is not deemed necessary for the simple aperture photometry used in the simulation.
-The physical star and sky photon counts per pixel are computed for a given magnitude in the desired broadband filter by multiplying the array with the total photon flux above the atmosphere tabulated in Table~A.1, using the relation 1 Jy = 1.51\,10$^7$ photons\, m$^{-2}$\,s$^{-1}$\,$\Delta\lambda/\lambda$, multiplied with the exposure time and the throughput of the system, which is given by the quantum efficiency of the detector, atmospheric extinction, the effective light collecting area of the telescope, and reflection losses of optical surfaces.
-The sky background is added using the surface brightness estimates for different Moon phases as listed in Table~A.1, as well as the dark current for the selected exposure time.
+The physical star and sky photon counts per pixel are computed for a given magnitude in the desired broadband filter by multiplying the array with the total photon flux above the atmosphere tabulated in Table~\ref{tab:photonflux} , using the relation 1~Jy $= 1.51 \times 10^7$ photons~m$^{-2}$~s$^{-1}$\,$\Delta\lambda/\lambda$, multiplied with the exposure time and the throughput of the system, which is given by the QE of the detector, atmospheric extinction, the effective light-collecting area of the telescope, and reflection losses of optical surfaces.
+The sky background is added using the surface brightness estimates for different Moon phases as listed in Table~\ref{tab:photonflux}, as well as the dark current for the selected exposure time.

 The resulting number of detected photons per pixel is then made subject to a Poissonian and Gaussian noise model, the former applicable to detected photons and dark current, the latter for the readout noise of the camera.